 While the excess of fair value over carrying amount exceeded 15% for our reporting units, we did see a lower level of excess fair value year over year in many of our North America and Europe reporting units including three of these reporting units which approximate \$1,243.0 of the consolidated goodwill balance.
 Given the current macroeconomic conditions in these regions, our assumptions on near-term expected future revenue growth rates and operating profit margins were lower than in the prior year assessment.
 Market conditions in North America and Europe continue to remain challenging given the economic uncertainty including the uncertainty surrounding the timing of an inflection point for improving market conditions.
-Management closely monitors the results of the reporting units and macroeconomic conditions, which may impact the results of the reporting units.
+Management closely monitors the results of the reporting units and comparisons to the key assumptions used in our fair value estimate at the time of our annual impairment test, in addition to operational initiatives and macroeconomic conditions, which may impact the results of the reporting units.